Board of Trustees

 Azzam Shawwa

-Mr. Azzam Al-Shawwa was born in Kuwait City in 1963, and in the same year he moved with his family to Gaza City in Palestine.
-He completed his education from Lemoyne-Owen College in Memphis, Tennessee, USA in 1988, where he obtained a BA in Mathematics.
-His Excellency Mr. Azzam Shawwa held the position of Governor of the Palestinian Monetary Authority and Chairman of its Board of Directors for five years, from 20/11/2015 to 3/1/2021.
+Held the position of Governor of the Palestinian Monetary Authority and Chairman of its Board of Directors for five years, from 20/11/2015 to 3/1/2021.
 During that period, he also headed the National Anti-Money Laundering Committee and the Board of Directors of the Palestinian Deposit Insurance Corporation and the Banking Institute.
 On April 29, 2018, he was awarded the "Golden Union Medal for Achievement" by the Union of Arab Banks.
 In 2003, Mr. Shawwa was appointed Minister of Energy and Natural Resources in the Palestinian National Authority, where he spent more than three years in this position marked by remarkable activity.
 The year 2007 witnessed the peak of His Excellency Mr. Shawa's involvement in the banking business, as he assumed the position of General Manager of Al Quds Bank.
 In 2012, His Excellency Mr. Shawwa chaired the Board of Directors of the Association of Banks in Palestine, where he tangibly activated its role in serving the member banks and the banking sector in general.
 In March 2013, Mr. Shawwa joined Palestine Commercial Bank as its General Manager.
 Since its establishment in 2002, Mr. Shawwa has been a prominent member of the Board of Directors of the Palestine Investment Fund, which represents the state's sovereign fund and its investment arm.
 It operates as an independent investment institution that aims to contribute effectively to sustainable economic development.
 Mr. Shawa is the Chairman of the Board of Directors of the Palestine Future Foundation for Children.
 He is also an active member of the boards of directors of several local and international organizations and institutions, the most important of which are: the Businessmen Association, the Young Presidents Organization (YPO), the Palestinian Power Generation Company, the Welfare Association, the Mahmoud Abbas Foundation, and the Yasser Arafat Foundation.
 Mr. Shawwa is also a member of the Union of Arab Banks.
 Mr. Shawa previously chaired the board of directors of several institutions, the most important of which are Reef Lending, NatHealth, Gaza Sports Club, Atfaluna Association for Deaf Children, Palestinian Weightlifting Federation, and membership in the Board of Trustees of Al-Quds Open University and the Education for Employment Foundation.
+He completed his education from Lemoyne-Owen College in Memphis, Tennessee, USA in 1988, where he obtained a BA in Mathematics.

 Samia Totah

-Born and raised in Ramallah, Palestine.
-Samia completed a BA degree in Industrial Design from San Francisco State University in 1987 and worked for three years in California, USA.
-Samia received an Executive MBA degree from Northwestern University’s International Kellogg-Recanati program in 2013.
-She is a co-founder and CEO of Bisan Systems Ltd, a software house established in Ramallah - Palestine in 1988, specializing in Complete Financial Management ERP Solutions serving the private, governmental, non-profit and microfinance sectors.
+Co-founder and CEO of Bisan Systems Ltd, a software house established in Ramallah, Palestine in 1988, specializing in Complete Financial Management ERP Solutions serving the private, governmental, non-profit and microfinance sectors.
 Bisan Systems serves various countries and sectors with 40% of its sales outside Palestine.
-She is a founding member of the Business Women Forum-Palestine established in 2006 and currently an active member.
+She is a founding member of the Business Women Forum-Palestine established in 2006 and is currently an active member.
 Samia is the first woman from the Palestinian private sector to serve on the Board of Directors of the Palestine Monetary Authority from 2016 until 2019.
 Samia has been a member of Birzeit University Board of Trustees since 2017.
-She is the mother of two girls.
+Samia completed her BA degree in Industrial Design from San Francisco State University in 1987 and worked for three years in California, USA.
+Samia received an Executive MBA degree from Northwestern University’s International Kellogg-Recanati program in 2013.

 Sam Bahour